 ¶ 8 Leave a comment on paragraph 8 0

 ¶ 9 Leave a comment on paragraph 9 0 State legislatures meanwhile pumped capital into the economy by chartering banks.
-The number of state-chartered banks skyrocketed from 1 in 1783, 266 in 1820, and 702 in 1840 to 1,371 in 1860. ((Warren E. Weber, “Early State Banks in the United States: How Many Were There and When Did They Exist?”
-Federal Reserve Bank of Minneapolis, Quarterly Review 30, no. 1 (September 2006): 28–40.))
-European capital also helped build American infrastructure.
-By 1844, one British traveler declared that “the prosperity of America, her railroads, canals, steam navigation, and banks, are the fruit of English capital.” ((John Robert Godley, Letters from America (London: Murray, 1844), 267.))
+The number of state-chartered banks skyrocketed from 1 in 1783, 266 in 1820, 702 in 1840, to 1,371 in 1860. ((Warren E. Weber, “Early State Banks in the United States: How Many Were There and When Did They Exist?”
+Federal Reserve Bank of Minneapolis, Quarterly Review, Vol. 30, No. 1 (Sept.
+2006): 28-40.))
+European capital also helped to build American infrastructure.
+By 1844, one British traveler declared that “the prosperity of America, her railroads, canals, steam navigation, and banks, are the fruit of English capital.” ((John Robert Godley, Letters from America (J. Murray, 1844), 267.))

 ¶ 12 Leave a comment on paragraph 12 0